abraini-Nascent/wingmercs/readme.md

 - "drift" by cutting off the lock between direction of the plane and "cruise" speed

 ## Bugs:
+- [ ] afterburner seems to go on forever
+- [ ] static size VDUs, the are all different sizes and are not consistent so don't look good
 ## TODO:
 ### initial publish of demo
 - [x] flight model